uswds/uswds-site/pages/about/research.md

 ## Research methods

 {:.border-top-2px .border-base-lighter .padding-top-1}
 We use a variety of research methods to gain insights at all stages of the design process.
-Find more information about different research methods we use in the [18F Methods](https://methods.18f.gov/).
+Find more information about different research methods we use in [18F Methods](https://methods.18f.gov/).

 ### Examples of methods we use